Reviews You Can Rely On

 Each person has a different foot shape, width, and size, but we did our best to compare boots for touring and downhill comfort, as well as how each liner affected fit.
 Our test team represents a variety of foot shapes, all in size 26.5.
 Our lead test editor has feet that are neither wide nor narrow.
 Ours is a comparative, qualitative assessment largely based on the experience of our lead testers.
 With length fixed at 26.5, for test and comparison purposes, we compared rough estimates of the boot's volume and additionally noted toe box, overall volume, and heel pocket retention/volume.

 We also comment on the general impression of width, though volume is a better metric.
 Generally, we find that boots have been getting more and more voluminous in recent years.
 In general, a newer model is going to be wider or have a higher volume than an older model.
 This is a bit unfortunate, and we are not the only ones to notice.
 Narrow boots can be modified to fit wider feet but wide boots cannot be modified as well to hold narrow feet.
-It is a weird trend and one that directly affects your ski performance.
+It is a weird trend that directly affects your ski performance.
 The close fit of the Tecnica Zero G Tour Pro is a major reason why so many people like them.
-Even Tecnica's more recent offering, the Zero G Peak Carbon, is considerably more voluminous than the similarly branded Tour Pro.
+Even Tecnica's more lightweight offering, the Zero G Peak Carbon, is considerably more voluminous than the similarly branded Tour Pro.
 We were really hopeful for the Peak Carbon; a lighter, modern boot that fits like the Tour Pro would crush the market.
+Unfortunately, this boot isn't the one to break the mold.

 Credit: Jediah Porter